mayflower/legacy-use/README.md

 # 2. Create and configure environment file
 cp .env.template .env
-# Edit .env file with your favorite editor and add:
+# Edit .env file and configure ONE AI provider.
-# ANTHROPIC_API_KEY=sk-your-anthropic-key-here
-# (Optional) Add any configuration options from above

 # 3. Build docker containers
 make docker-build

 # 4. Start all services
 make docker-dev
+# there are targets for detached startup, but for the first startup don't detach!
 ```

 **🔑 Automatic API Key Generation**